confidential-devhub/http-echo/README.md

 1. key.bin must be uploaded in the Trustee.
 2. before running count_calls.sh you must have logged in with `oc`
+3. `cloud.yaml` has a relaxed policy that allows logs

 ## Deployment variables